-As at 31 December 2019 and 2018, the line item "Other allowances" includes various allowances granted to the employees such as child benefit, representation allowance, housing benefit and allowance for errors.
+As at 31 December 2020 and 2019, the heading "Other Allowances" includes various allowances granted to the employees such as child benefit, representation allowance, housing benefit and allowance for errors.

-Salary costs and other benefits attributed to the members of the management and supervisory bodies for the years 2019 and 2018 refer in their total to remunerations and other short-term benefits.
+Salary costs and other benefits attributed to the members of the management and supervisory bodies for the years 2020 and 2019 refer in their total to remunerations and other short-term benefits.